peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 However, this behaviour relies on a stochastic process because mint timing is random over a probability distribution.
 This may lead to smaller outputs splitting and larger outputs not splitting by chance.
-It also does not determine what the true optimal output size is for maximising minting rewards.
+It also does not determine what the true optimal output amount is for maximising minting rewards.

 Coinstakes also combine outputs of the same address that have reached maximum probability where the stake amount is less than one-third of the PoW reward.
 The PoW reward is an irrelevant measure.
-Taken together, the split and combine logic does not target output sizes that are truly optimal.
+Taken together, the split and combine logic does not target output amounts that are truly optimal.

-The solution in this RFC targets output sizes near to the economic optimum.
-The optimum is the output size that produces the highest expected return when continuously minting.
+The solution in this RFC targets producing output amounts near to the economic optimum subject to a minimum target of 10 PPC.
+The optimum is the output amount that produces the highest expected return when continuously minting.
 The changes proposed in this RFC splits large stakes into more than two outputs which avoids requiring multiple splits.

-Combination within coinstakes only includes inputs with values that are a small fraction of the optimum to restrict the loss of chain security.
+Combination within coinstakes only includes inputs with amounts that are a small fraction of the optimum to restrict the loss of chain security.

 ## Background

 ### Calculating Rewards

-It is possible to determine the expected reward for a given output size, difficulty and static reward.
-The minting probabilities can be calculated for an output size across a number of days into the future.
+It is possible to determine the expected reward for a given output amount, difficulty and static reward.
+The minting probabilities can be calculated for an output amount across a number of days into the future.
 The expected reward can be calculated by the probability-weighted average of possible rewards over these days.

 A [Jupyter
 notebook](https://github.com/MatthewLM/OptimumPeercoinUTXO/blob/master/OptimumUTXO.ipynb)
-has been produced that can calculate expected rewards and determine the optimal output size to maximise reward using a peak-finding algorithm.
-The optimal size assumes continuous minting without orphan blocks (rare).
+has been produced that can calculate expected rewards and determine the optimal output amount to maximise reward using a peak-finding algorithm.
+The optimal amount assumes continuous minting without orphan blocks (rare).

-A simulation within the notebook has shown that the predicted rewards are made with good accuracy with increasing variance for low output values and an under-estimation for larger values.
+A simulation within the notebook has shown that the predicted rewards are made with good accuracy with increasing variance for low output amounts and an under-estimation for larger amounts.
 The under-estimation is likely due to compounding effects of large outputs that mint often.
 The error is too small to be concerned about (under 0.05%).
-The optimum output value is in close alignment.
+The optimum output amount is in close alignment.

 ### Normalising for Supply

-A function to estimate rewards can be determined from the current difficulty and static reward value:
+A function to estimate rewards can be determined from the current difficulty and static reward amount:

-$$ OptimumSize = f_{1}(Diff, Static) $$
+$$ OptimumAmount = f_{1}(Diff, Static) $$

-It is possible to simplify the function to a single input variable by normalising the optimum size as a fraction of supply and the difficulty as a fraction of maximum difficulty.
+It is possible to simplify the function to a single input variable by normalising the optimum amount as a fraction of supply and the difficulty as a fraction of maximum difficulty.
 The latter is referred to as the "security level" or "security parameter".
 When doing this, the static reward is no longer required.